Home

 Exercise: Calculate scattering length densities.

-- For neutrons, use this database from NIST to find the coherent scattering length (under column "Coh b").
+• For neutrons, use this database from NIST to find the coherent scattering length (Click the relevant elements and use the column "Coh b").
 Note that deuterium is 2H.

 Part II: Contrast matching